AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/AdditionalDevelopment/PurgeDuplicates.md

 imitator.1.0.fa | 6.77 | 198,779 | NA | 0.00% | C:92.3%[S:75.4%,D:16.9%],F:4.6%,M:3.1%,n:3950
 imitator.1.0.purged.fa | 6.63 | 207,656 | NA | 0.00% | C:92.2%[S:75.4%,D:16.8%],F:4.6%,M:3.2%,n:3950

+Using the initial assembly did not help either.
+So I set about trying to better parameterize `purge_dups`.
+The first step was to examine a histogram of read coverage.
+They have a script to produce a reasonably good histogram.

+> hist_plot.py PB.stat PB.stat.png

 The histogram looks like this:
 ![alt text](SupplementalFiles/PB.stat.png?raw=true "Why are you hovering over a dang histogram?")